yoren/gravityflow/readme.txt

 - Added settings to the Workflow > Settings page for selecting which pages contain the gravityflow inbox, status and submit shortcodes.
 The selected inbox page will be used when preparing merge tags such as {workflow_inbox_link} when the page_id attribute is not specified.
 - Added support for shortcodes in the step instructions.
 - Added the gravityflow_pre_restart_workflow action.
+- Added field mapping to the Outgoing Webhook step.
 - Fixed merge tag labels not being translatable.
 - Fixed an issue with the inbox where field values are not displayed correctly when custom code uses the gform_entries_field_value filter.